 Generally, societies are easier, faster and less costly to establish however, unlike public company, they are not deem as a separate legal status hence members are liable for the societies’ liabilities if situation arise.
 It is also compulsory by Singapore law that a society appoints a President, Secretary and Treasurer who are Singapore citizens and or permanent residents.

 Every year, the society must conduct audit on its account and the annual returns are to be filed annually without fail with ROS.
 The society must produce also a constitution that governs the society’s operations and activities.

-Tax exemptions for Society
+What Are The Tax exemptions for Society?

 Similarly to Public companies, Societies are exempted from income tax provided that the surplus funds are from members or 50% of its gross taxable receipts are from its members and are non tax-deductible for the members.
 And to be fully exempted from tax, the society will have to apply for full Charity status.

 What Is Charitable Trust?